sankey99/tutorai/DOCKER.md

 ACCESS_KEYS=key1,key2,key3
 ```

-### Questions File (questions.txt)
+### Questions File (data/questions.txt)

-The application reads questions from `questions.txt`.
+The application reads questions from `data/questions.txt`.
 Each question should be separated by double newlines:

 ```
 1. Hello, Python!
 Write a Python program that prints: